markbsigler/CodePipeline-MCP/PROMPT.md

 ---

-## 11. Security Configuration Examples
+## 12. Security Configuration Examples

 - Document input validation, access controls, rate limiting, output sanitization, audit logging, token validation, session security, CORS, and logging/monitoring.
+- Enforce least-privilege for all endpoints and service accounts.
+- All endpoints must check user roles/permissions.
+- Use asymmetric JWT signing (RS256) and support key rotation.
+- Store secrets securely using a secrets manager in production.

 ---

-## 12. Container and Deployment
+## 13. Container, Deployment, and Infrastructure as Code

 - Multi-stage Dockerfile (build/dev and minimal prod).
 - Docker Compose with app, Redis (if needed), health checks, env management.
 - Deployment scripts for common platforms.
 - Container security best practices.
 - Specify if Docker image should be multi-arch or target a specific platform.
+- **Infrastructure as Code:** Provide IaC scripts (e.g., Terraform, Pulumi) for all deployment environments.

 ---

-## 13. Performance and Monitoring
+## 14. Performance and Monitoring

 - Performance monitoring setup.
-- Structured logging with log levels.
+- Structured logging with log levels and correlation IDs.
 - Health check endpoints beyond `/healthz`.
 - Metrics collection.
 - Scaling considerations.
+- Include load/stress testing scripts and document performance SLAs.

 ---

-## 14. Code Quality
+## 15. Code Quality

 - Require JSDoc/TSDoc comments for all exported functions, classes, and modules.
 - All code should be self-documenting and follow best practices.
+- Mutation testing for critical logic.

 ---

-The resulting project should be robust, secure, and easily extensible, automatically exposing OpenAPI operations as MCP tools, following all security best practices, and ready for production and CI/CD.
+The resulting project should be robust, secure, observable, and easily extensible, automatically exposing OpenAPI operations as MCP tools, following all security best practices, and ready for production and CI/CD.

 ---